dchandra1985/portfolio/_posts/2018-01-10-Python-Basics.md

 ---
 layout: post
-title: "Python Basics"
+title: "Python for Data Science"
 categories:
   - Machine Learning
 tags:
   - python
+  - Data Visualization
+  - Data Ingestion
-  - visualization
+  - Data Exploration

 last_modified_at: 2018-09-20
 excerpt_separator: <!-- more -->
 ---

-This topic explains the basics of python like data ingestion, exploration, and visualization using basic plots.
+This topic explains the basics of python for data ingestion, exploration, and visualization using basic plots.
 <!-- more -->

 ## Data ingestion